Packers Radio Network: History

 Though its broadcasts began in 1929, WTMJ did not begin paying the Packers for broadcast rights until 1943; it paid the team $7500 to broadcast the season.
 In the early 1930s, there was no exclusive right given to broadcast games, and WHBY, then based in Green Bay, often sent its own announcers to call the game.
 From 1933 to 1936, three additional stations carried WTMJ's radio broadcasts of Packer games: WLBL in Stevens Point (a non-commercial station owned by the state commerce department decades before the creation of Wisconsin Public Radio), WTAQ in Green Bay and WKBH in La Crosse.
 WSAW in Wausau and WJMS in Ironwood, Michigan started carrying the feed in 1937.

 On October 27, 2021, the Packers announced that its longtime association with WTMJ would end at the end of the season, and that it had signed a deal with iHeartMedia to make sports radio station "The Game", WRNW (97.3), the team's new Milwaukee radio affiliate in 2022.
 Packers broadcasts already aired on iHeartMedia stations in Madison, Wisconsin, Eau Claire, Wisconsin, and Moline, Illinois.
 Production of the Packers Radio Network had been transferred from WTMJ to the team in 2018.

+The team's Milwaukee flagship would abruptly change after week six of the 2025 season, after iHeart Media instituted a nationwide round of layoffs at many of their stations, especially including WRNW, which would see its morning and evening show hosts and program director departing the station, only months after several other personalities also left in previous layoff cycles.
+The company also made a deal with the Milwaukee Radio Alliance, the owners of WLDB (93.3), to transfer the station's intellectual property and branding to WRNW after MRA sold its stations to the Educational Media Foundation, and just before noon on October 13, 2025, the station transitioned to WLDB's similar adult contemporary format, and the company chose to move WRNW's sports rights to its top FM station in the market, WRIT-FM (95.7), including the Packers' play-by-play.
+WRNW carried two further Packers games with WRIT in a transition period.